Usage

 Portable power station

 The portable power station (camping battery) powers the mini PC and onboard arm.
-Here is the procedure for powering on the camping battery and using the robot:
+Follow these steps to power on the robot:

-- Unplug the charging cable and check the battery level
+- Unplug the camping battery's charging cable and check the battery level.

-- The mini PC should boot up automatically
+- The mini PC should turn on automatically.

 Tip

-If the battery runs low, plug the charging cable back in (about 1 hour to recharge).
-You can continue using the mini PC and arm while the battery is charging, though the robot will no longer be mobile.
+If the battery level runs low, just plug the charging cable back in (about 1 hour to recharge).
+The robot will no longer be mobile, but you can continue using it while the battery is charging.

 SLA battery